watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 `tcpdump` is a command-line tool used to capture and examine network traffic on your system.
 It's commonly used for troubleshooting network problems and as a security tool. `tcpdump` is very flexible, with many options and filters to suit different needs.
 Since it runs in the command line, it's perfect for use on remote servers or devices without a graphical interface.

-To use `tcpdump`, we need to determine which netwrok interface is active using `ifconfig` or `ip addr` as we mentioned earlier.
+To use `tcpdump`, we need to determine which network interface is active using `ifconfig` or `ip addr` as we mentioned earlier.
 We will use `eth0` interface to monitor network traffic.
 Since `tcpdump` works with IP addresses, resolve `www.facebook.com` to its IP address using the `ping` command.

 ```
 ping www.facebook.com